 By Kathleen Jennison

-Hiring an Interior Designer is a big deal and a big investment, but just in case you can’t hire an interior designer, here are room-by-room tips to make it look like you hired an interior designer.
+Hiring an Interior Designer is a big deal and a big investment, but just in case you can’t hire an interior designer, then get researching about the right furniture styles for you by looking at websites like https://www.irenefenollar.com/top-6-tips-for-choosing-the-right-furniture-for-your-home/ and reading this article for room-by-room tips to make it look like you hired an interior designer.
 You can easily do this by implementing one of these tips, or all of them.

 Whether it is mural wallpaper or peel and stick wallpaper, the addition of wallpaper is making a big comeback and the perfect room to get your feet wet with wallpaper is the foyer.
 Adding intensely patterned wallpaper to the entry walls is surprisingly unifying and makes a dramatic entrance.
 Large scale geometric patterns add life to a modern style, while a floral pattern feels elegant.
 Add a floral pattern in a monochromatic color palette and you can easily take an entry from “eh” to “oh” with only a bolt of wallpaper.